Liposuction / Lipectomy at Atlanta Plastic Surgery, P.C.

 Liposuction, also known as suction-assisted lipectomy, or fat suction, is a procedure used to improve the body’s contour.
-By removing fat deposits that lie between the skin and muscle, fat cells are removed from the directed area, resulting in a thinner, more sculpted physique.
+In removing fat deposits that lie between the skin and muscle, we remove fat cells from the directed area, resulting in a thinner, more sculpted physique.

 Candidates for liposuction at Atlanta Plastic Surgery include men and women who are in good physical and mental health, yet have areas of excess, stubborn fat that is resisting the efforts of diet and exercise.
 Having firm and elastic skin will result in a better final contour and enhanced look.
 However, it is important to note that liposuction is not a substitute for weight reduction.
 Liposuction is intended to remove excess fat in “problem areas” and must be supplemented by a healthy diet and exercise plan in order to maintain results.

 The most frequently treated liposuction areas in women are the chin, abdomen, thighs, hips, knees, arms, buttocks, calves and ankles.
 Men typically have liposuction performed on the neck, chin, abdomen, “love handles“.
 Although there are various liposuction techniques, the basic liposuction procedure (tumescent liposuction) involves making small incisions to insert a small hollow tube, called a cannula.
 Fluid is added into the problem areas to reduce bleeding and pain and excess fat is then removed through the tube until a pleasing improvement is made.